marcel-valdez/algorithms-data-structures/README.md

 ````

 Rules for contributing to hte project:
-* Add the exercise name and section of the exercise you programmed/tested to the dev_plan.txt file, mentioning
+* Add the exercise name and section of the exercise you programmed/tested to the dev_plan.txt file, appending
-  along with your github username (and be known for you mad algorithmic skillz).
+  your github username (and be known for you mad algorithmic skillz).
 * All exercises must have a test and solution
 * All pull requests are reviewed by the reviewing team
 * Please use good coding style (https://github.com/styleguide/ruby)